What if there are no comparable sales for your residential investment property?

 As you can see there are many approaches by with appraisers can calculate value when they approach Broward county real estate assessments, even if there are no comparable sales.
 Talk with the appraise to understand their approach and why they've chosen to apply that approach to your income-producing property.

-In case you want to get a sense of the value of your income-producing property before calling an appriser, it might seem daunting to try to know what do you do if there are no comparable sales.
-After all, for the laymen, comparable sales are certainly the most intuitive way to estimate your home's value.
+In case you want to get a sense of the value of your income-producing property before calling an appraiser, it might seem daunting to try to know what do you do if there are no comparable sales.
+After all, for laymen, comparable sales are certainly the most intuitive way to estimate your home's value.
 Don't worry, with the proper research and a little help you can arrive at a good estimate of your property's value even without comparable sales.